MatthewRonaldJohnson/Code-Quiz/README.md

 High Scores are displayed highest to lowest (in case of a tie the older score keeps the higher spot).
 Only the top 5 scores recorded will be displayed.
 (If score was submitted without initials an emoji from a list is randomly selected as a placeholder.)

 From here the user can use the go back button to return to the start screen or the reset scores screen to clear the high score leaderboard.

-## Resources
-Stackoverflow post on shuffling arrays [link](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)

-CodeBurst.io article on short-circuit evaluation [link](https://codeburst.io/javascript-what-is-short-circuit-evaluation-ff22b2f5608c)

-MDN Doc on forEach() method for arrays [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)

-w3Schools on sort method for arrays [link](https://www.w3schools.com/js/js_array_sort.asp)

-MDN Doc on Destructuring Assigment [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)